-The Osher Lifelong Learning Institute (OLLI) was created in 2004 to offer University-quality courses to seniors over 50 years of age seeking intellectual stimulation and enhancement.
+The Osher Lifelong Learning Institute (OLII) was created in 2004 to offer University-quality courses to mature adults over 50 years of age seeking intellectual stimulation and enhancement.
 Courses do not carry college credit, and thus do not entail tests or grading.
-Ten courses are offered during each of the eight-week fall, winter, and spring semesters.
-Courses meet on weekday mornings or afternoons on the CSUCI campus.
+Twelve to fourteen courses are offered during each of the six-week fall, winter, and spring semesters.
+Courses meet on weekday mornings and afternoons on the CSUCI campus, and on occasion in Ventura, Simi Valley, Ojai, Thousand Oaks, and Oxnard on weekdays, evenings, and Saturdays.
 For a nominal fee, seniors may join the Institute for a single semester, or for the entire year.
-Membership entitles seniors to unlimited course enrollment, attendance at the regular noontime speaker series, participation in travel programs, and library privileges.
-Members participate in suggesting courses and speakers.
+Membership entitles seniors to unlimited course enrollment, attendance at the speaker series, participation in travel programs, and on campus library privileges.
+Members participate in suggesting courses.

-Courses are taught by CSUCI faculty, retired College and University faculty, and persons with special expertise.
+Courses are taught by CSUCI faculty, retired college and university faculty, and persons with special expertise.
 Each semester a balanced and varied program of courses is offered in the arts, music, social and natural sciences, English and literature, and history.

-Enrollment for the fall semester (September/October) takes place in July and August.
-Enrollment for winter (January/February) and spring (April/May) takes place in November and December (winter) and March (spring).
-To enroll, call (805) 437-2748, email osher.institute@csuci.edu, or see the current course descriptions at www.csuci.edu/exed/osher.html.
+The fall session begins the third week of August.
+The winter session begins in early January, and the spring session begins in late February.
+Registration opens in June, October and December for the fall, winter and spring sessions, respectively.
+To enroll, call (805) 437-2748, email osher.institute@csuci.edu, or see the current course descriptions at www.csuci.edu/exed/osher.htm...